-THE SONG OF IMBOLC - 1st FEBRUARY to 30th APRIL
+THE SONG OF BEALTAINE - 1st MAY to 31st JULY

-I am the lifeforce gathering to a crest,
+I am the stallion galloping to its source.

-I am the still companion of the silence,
+I am the bright pavillion and the feasting,

-I am the farflung seeker of the quest.
+I am the wedding couple and the bed,

 Create an outdoor prayer-shrine – or if you live in the city, befriend a tree in a park or find a place where you can go regularly to pray/meditate outdoors.

-As you travel through the land of Spring, relate your spiritual journey to the unfolding beauty of this season.
+As you travel through the land of Summer, relate your spiritual journey to the bright gifts of this season.